Andrea Scacco: Biography

 During her administration plans started to create a new cemetery in the parish of Guayaquil de Alpachaca.
 This was required because the city's municipal cemetery was full.
 Scacco noted that the cemetery would not be completed until the next administration.

 In 2022 an allegation was made that she had been involved in the sale of a job in her administration.
 It was alleged that her mother had said that the person who got the job (but who was later fired) had spoken of returning money to the employee.

+Her achievements by 2023 included the paving of six roads, new classrooms and the creation of a sewer.